-The marking seems to be self-propelled gun brigade in Ukraine in 1944, but I don’t know well.
+The marking seems to be a self-propelled gun brigade in Ukraine in 1944, but I don’t know well.
 The mark of the fender is alphabet H?

 Oh, yes, I took these photographs in black back.
 The gray one that I always use becomes dirty and is washing.
-Is black screen quite cool though it shows dirt?
+Is the black screen quite cool though it shows dirt?

 Because I spent a lot of decal fitting of Tamiya and Creos, all decals fitted on uneven coating surface perfectly.
 I thought they melted, but all safe.